Omikrone/Chessgame/README.md

 - Session management for handling multiple games.
 - Compatible with standard chess rules.
 - Communication between server and web interface using WebSockets.
-- Compatibility with UCI protocol for chess engines.
+- Compatibility with UCI protocol (via an http wrapper) for chess engines.
 - Play chess against [Euphron](https://github.com/Omikrone/Euphron), a chess engine developed in C++ !